Meghan Markle And Prince Harry Reveal Wedding Party: Prince George And Princess Charlotte Will Have Roles

 While Meghan has sworn off adults in favor of children for her side of the aisle, Prince Harry’s best man will of course be his brother, and future King of England, Prince William.

-As for who will walk Meghan down the aisle: it looks like her father, Thomas Markle, is out, after dropping out of the wedding following a paparazzi scandal.
-Word on the street is that her mother, Doria Ragland, will do the honor.
+As for who will walk Meghan down the aisle, it looks like her father, Thomas Markle, is out, after dropping out of the wedding following a paparazzi scandal and health issues.
+Word is that her mother, Doria Ragland, will do the honor.